OpenNebula/addon-linstor/README.md

 * fast image clones
 * transfers images over the network in diskless mode
 * allows for live migration even if the ssh system datastore is used

-## Limitations

-* snapshots of images are not available

 ## Installation